Conservatorship & Guardianships

 Our attorneys can help establish or object to a conservatorship throughout Los Angeles, Marin, Orange, San Francisco, and Ventura Counties.

 At its basic level a conservatorship is a protective court proceeding in which a judge appoints a responsible person (a "conservator") to care for another adult who cannot care for themselves or their finances (a "conservatee").
-The difficulties presented by the incapacity of a loved one are significant and the attorneys at Ginzburg & Bronshteyn, LLP the attorneys realize the emotional toll the process can take on all involved.
+The difficulties presented by the incapacity of a loved one are significant and the attorneys at Ginzburg & Bronshteyn, APC the attorneys realize the emotional toll the process can take on all involved.
 Under Probate Code Section 810 all persons are rebuttably presumed to have the capacity to make their own decisions and be responsible for their actions.
 We assist families throughout Los Angeles, Southern California Counties, and Bay Area confronted with the permanent or temporary incapacity of a loved one by establishing and administering conservatorships.

 It is important to look at a persons orientation to time, ability to concentrate, short and long term memory, ability to communicate, recognition of familiar objects and persons, ability to plan and reason logically, delusions, ability to modulate mood when determining the need for a conservatorship.

 The starting point for any mental capacity determination is Due Process in Competence Determinations Act found in Probate Code sections 810 to 813, 1801, 1881, 3201, and 3204 (the Act).
 In 1995, the Legislature created the Act to clarify the legal capacity of a person who has a mental or physical disorder.

 In the event a person becomes unable to manage their own care or their finances, and does not have certain estate planning documents in place, a conservatorship proceeding may be necessary.
 A person may become incapacitated for many reasons, illness or disease such as Alzheimers or an accident.